 - have all trees, equipment, and garbage removed from construction area;

 - have all required electrical and/or natural gas permits.

 Permits are not required when you apply for service, but before we can turn your service on you must have all applicable permits and have passed all inspections.

 This step may take: 5–20 days to turn on your service, once construction and final inspections are complete.

 Once construction is complete and your site has passed all inspections, we turn on your service.

-For electrical wiring or renovation of a mobile home you must contact the Office of the Fire Commissioner for inspection and approval.
+For electrical wiring or renovation of a mobile home you must contact Inspection and Technical Services Manitoba for inspection and approval.

 All electrical work:

 - must be installed by a qualified and licensed electrical contractor, and electrical permits must be issued and received prior to beginning any work;